 - Car parks

 - School playing fields (Under the terms of Education Act 1996, Section 547, any person who without lawful authority is present on school, grounds and premises, causes or permits nuisance or disturbance may be prosecuted.
 This includes nuisance arising from dog fouling.)

 It is an offence for those in control of dogs to allow fouling and then fail to remove their waste.
 Anyone that chooses to not clean up after their dog in Flintshire can be issued with a Fixed Penalty Notice (FPN).
 The FPN charge for a ticket issued in Flintshire is £75 and they are issued as an alternative to prosecution.
+There is no reduction in charge for early payment.
 North Wales Police and Flintshire County Council Enforcement Team proactively work together to ensure that our communities stay safe and green, and that those who choose to ignore the law, pay the price.
 Local authorities may also enact Dog Control Orders on relevant land after consulting on this issue.
 Read Flintshire County Council's Dog Control Order (PDF 828KB new window).

 Owners who bag the mess but then fail to put it into a bin, or take it home with them (i.e throwing it into a hedge, or hanging it from trees / gates) could face a maximum penalty of £2,500 for a littering offence.